CSC-3380-Fall-2024/Precision-Notes/README.md

 # Precision Notes

 Hi and Welcome to our Project "Precision-Notes"!
-Created by: Amy, Cole, Konnor, Kendrick and Thomas
+Created by: Amy, Cole, Konor, Kendrick and Thomas

 Goal: